intelburn/vbox-magic/README.md

 ## group-members.sh

 This is a script that will return the same style of output as vboxmanage list vms, but only if a VM belongs to a group as input by the use.

+## compact-hdds.sh

+This goes through the disks on VMs and automatically removes large areas of zeros (0x00) from the VDI files, thus potentially freeing up gigabytes of space